mberk97/llama-chatbox/README.md

 ---

-## 💡 Technical Notes
+## Technical Notes

-Although **FastAPI** was used for rapid prototyping, the architecture can be modularized for production-readiness.
+Although this prototype uses Pythons FastAPI for rapid deployment, a more scalable and decoupled architecture would involve a separation of concerns:
+### Backend-Oriented Architecture Vision
+In a real-world system:
+- The **LLM (Large Language Model)** remains in Python (for efficient inference and model handling)
+- The **API layer could be built with Java Spring Boot** to better reflect enterprise-level backend practices
+- The Java backend would **call the Python-based model as a service**, passing user messages and receiving responses
+- Communication could be handled via **HTTP, REST, or gRPC** protocols between the systems

-### 🔄 Scalable Architecture Plan
+###  Scalable Architecture Plan

 - **Inference Layer (Python)**: LLaMA 3.1 remains in Python for efficient model execution.
 - **API Gateway (Java Spring Boot)**: Ideal for enterprise applications with microservice support.